Timdev0/utec-projects/README.md

 Online restaurant.
 You can login, register and order pizza.
 As employee you have a CMS and you can add products.

 ### [Firepad]()
-Text editor (firebase / firepad) in collaboration.
+Text editor (firebase / firepad) made in collaboration.